-Professional preparation: Students are expected to demonstrate professional behavior that is ethical, respectful of the healthcare and other professions, demonstrates sensitivity to individuals, regardless of their gender, religion, race, or ethnicity.
+Professional preparation: Students are expected to demonstrate professional behavior that is ethical, respectful of all professions, demonstrates sensitivity to individuals, regardless of their gender, religion, race, or ethnicity.
 For specific information about behavioral expectations, students should refer to guidelines provided by their profession.